 Save or share the `.zip`.

-Tip: if your export becomes too large, start with a smaller timeframe (recent month, recent project, recent incident) instead of uploading years of history.
+Tip: if your export becomes too large (hundreds of megabytes or more), start with a smaller timeframe.
+Recent month, recent project, recent incident.
+Uploading three years of media when you only need this week's standups is wasted bandwidth and credits.

 Step 2: Verify the export contains voice notes

-If you do not see `.opus` or `.m4a` files, you exported without media or WhatsApp did not include them.
+If you do not see `.opus` or `.m4a` files, the export was made without media.
+Re-export.

 Step 3: Bulk transcription strategy (the only one that scales)

 Transcribing voice notes one by one is a waste of time.
-A scalable tool should:
+A scalable pipeline does this automatically:

-Parse the chat log and detect every voice note reference.
+Parse the chat log and detect every voice note reference (`<attached: ...opus>` lines).

-Transcribe using a speech-to-text model (Whisper-class models are common).
+Transcribe with a speech-to-text model (Whisper-class is the current standard).

 Step 4: Merge transcripts into the timeline